Various Info>Rip Off page 1 2 3 4 5

 "Geegus was superior to the player in every way, he was humanoid whose final stage would raise the themes of the ragnarok / armageddon.
 This character also had a contemporary in the series named Dio.
 Think of the relationship and similarities between Gill and Urien."

-"Geegus" sounds like "Jesus" and I remember reading somewhere that the development team of SFIII feared that Gill might have too much in common with Jesus.
+"Geegus" sounds like "Jesus" and I remember reading somewhere that the development team of SFIII feared that Gill might have too much in common with Jesus (diapers, messiah etc).

 Rose and Lisa Lisa